Demoniarc/Mopsos-Front-End/README.md

 ## Features

-- **Social Data**: Analyze trends from platforms like Twitter, Reddit, Telegram, and more.
+- **Social Data**: Analyze trends from platforms like Twitter, Discord, Reddit, Telegram, and more.
 - **Development Metrics**: Track GitHub activity and project updates.
 - **Trading Insights**: Get metrics such as volume, price and return.